mchawla84/class-repository-1/CONTRIBUTING.md

 # Guidelines for Contributors

-* Read the docs
+* Read the docs.
-* Build the project
+* Build the project.
-* Run the tests
+* Run the tests!